ExoBinary/scrape-specter-mongo/README.md

 pip install -r requirements.txt
 ```

-4. Set up the PostgreSQL database and update the `.env` file with your `DATABASE_URL`, for example:
+4. Set up the Mongo DB database and update the `.env` file with your `MONGODB_URL`, for example:

 ```
-DATABASE_URL=postgresql://username:password@localhost/yourdatabase
+MONGODB_URL=mongodb://localhost:27017
 ```

 5. Initialize the database tables: